What is Kaizen?

-Kaizen is a multifaceted improvement model, and beginnings of its implementation can be challenging.
-The Lean Six Sigma method recommends to base your initial choices on data.
+Kaizen is a multifaceted improvement model, and the beginnings of its implementation can be challenging.
+The Lean Six Sigma method recommends basing your initial choices on data.
 But it is also easy to begin just with re-organization of workers and the office or factory floor, using techniques such as the 5s, Capturing the voice of the customer and Gemba.

 However you begin, know that by implementing Kanban, you have already started your Kaizen journey - and it’s a promising one to take!

 What tangible benefits adopting the Kaizen strategy will bring?